Monongahela River: Locks and dams

+Dam removal

+The locks and dam at Elizabeth will be removed by the U.S. Army Corps of Engineers.
+Work will commence in 2024.
+Afterwards 30 miles of the river between Charleroi and Braddock will be free flowing.

 Ecology

 According to the EPA's Toxics Release Inventory for 2010, the Monongahela ranked as the 17th most polluted river in the nation.
 The primary polluters were Pennsylvania iron and steel mills.

 Recreation

 The upper drainage area of the river basin is renowned for its water sports/hobbies of whitewater kayaking (and in some cases whitewater rafting) opportunities.
 The land here is of a very rugged plateau type which allows streams to gather sufficient water volume before they fall off the plateau and create challenging rapids.
 Some of the best known specific stream locations for this include: